azureossd/azureossd.github.io/_posts/2023-08-25-Container-Apps-Troubleshooting-image-pull-errors.md

 - Another form of misconfigured subnet to ACR/container registry integration
 - Firewall on the target resource denying incoming traffic

+You can use the same troubleshooting approach in the below **networking** section against these endpoints to ensure they're able to be reached from the Container App Environment.

 ### Authentication or Authorization related
 A common error will be a 401 returned when trying to pull an image: